konyshevgmbh/epub-bilingual-bakery/README.md

 # German to bilingual German-Russian EPUB Translator

-This tool helps transform foreign-language texts into bilingual format, where each sentence is followed by a partial translation with key words and phrases explained.
-This approach aids in intuitive understanding and vocabulary expansion through context.
+This tool transforms foreign-language texts into a bilingual battleground, where every sentence is followed by a half-baked translation and a desperate attempt to explain the keywords.
+It’s like learning through osmosis, panic, and a healthy dose of linguistic trauma.

-All scripts are created just for fun.
-By default, it converts German EPUB text into a bilingual German-Russian format.
+All scripts are made just for fun — the kind of fun where German grammar haunts your dreams.
+By default, it converts German EPUB files into a German-Russian format, because pain loves company.

 ---

 ## 📘 `book_nllb.py`

-Translates German EPUB text into a bilingual German-Russian format.
-The solution uses **NLLB** for translation and **KeyBERT** for keyword extraction.
+Translates German EPUBs into bilingual German-Russian format using **NLLB** for translation and **KeyBERT** for keyword extraction, because what’s better than AI-powered confusion?

-- Supports other language pairs via `src_lang` and `tgt_lang` parameters
+- Supports other language pairs via `src_lang` and `tgt_lang` if you feel like suffering in new and exciting ways
-- Output contains inline translations of key vocabulary for contextual learning
+- Outputs bilingual text with inline keyword translations, for that immersive “am I doing this right?” experience

 ![Sample output of book_nllb.py](sample.png)

-> 💡 Use **VS Code** and a **devcontainer** to run the script.
+> 💡 Run it in **VS Code** using a **devcontainer** if you enjoy setting up environments more than actual learning.

 ---

 ## 🗃️ `convert_sqlite.py`

-Reads German nouns from a JSON file and stores them in an SQLite database.
+Reads German nouns from a JSON file and crams them into an SQLite database.
-Useful for vocabulary lookup in conjunction with `book_nllb.py`.
+Because nothing screams “language learning” like SQL queries and existential dread.

 Source:
 [german_nouns_output.json](https://github.com/Hanttone/der-die-das-game/blob/master/data/german_nouns_output.json)

+Use it with `book_nllb.py` if you want to know which article goes with which noun — or at least pretend you do.

 ---

 ## 🤖 `book_gemma.py`

 Experimental translation script using **Gemma 3** via **Ollama**.
+Because one working script wasn't chaotic enough.

-- Translates German EPUB to bilingual German-Russian JSON format
+- Translates German EPUBs into bilingual German-Russian JSON format
-- Generates structured output with word frequencies
+- Outputs structured data with word frequencies, in case you're writing your thesis on why "doch" appears 900 times
-- Supports filtering and selective translation
+- Supports filtering and selective translation, like a Tinder for words
-- Not optimized for performance — meant for testing

-> ⚠️ No setup or devcontainer for this script — demo code only.
+- Absolutely not optimized — this is demo code, and you *will* feel it

+> ⚠️ No setup, no devcontainer, no pity.
+Just raw, experimental code.
+Use at your own risk — or better yet, don’t.